paultopia/conlaw_casebook/spring-2022-iteration/32a-establishment.md

 - But school vouchers, even when they direct funds to religious schools, are ok. *Zelman v.
 Simmons-Harris*, 536 US 639 (2002).
 From Rehnquist's majority opinion:

-> where a government aid program is neutral with respect to religion, and provides assistance directly to a broad class of citizens who, in turn, direct government aid to religious schools wholly as a result of their own genuine and independent private choice, the program is not readily subject to challenge under the Establishment Clause.
+> Where a government aid program is neutral with respect to religion, and provides assistance directly to a broad class of citizens who, in turn, direct government aid to religious schools wholly as a result of their own genuine and independent private choice, the program is not readily subject to challenge under the Establishment Clause.
 A program that shares these features permits government aid to reach religious institutions only by way of the deliberate choices of numerous individual recipients.
-The incidental advancement of a religious mission, or the perceived endorsement of a religious message, is reasonably attributable to the individual recipient, not to the government, whose role ends with the disbursement of benefits
+The incidental advancement of a religious mission, or the perceived endorsement of a religious message, is reasonably attributable to the individual recipient, not to the government, whose role ends with the disbursement of benefits.

 - There's also a question of the extent to which government can fund religious groups on the same terms as nonreligious groups. *Rosenberger v.
 University of Virginia*, 515 U.S. 819 (1995), said that it can, and that failing to do so would actually be an impermissible content-based restriction on speech!
 (How is that reconcilable with *Rust v.
 Sullivan*, you might ask?
 Good question.
 Ask a justice.)